Bio entering 2017-18

 In his first season as an assistant, Velasquez helped ink a consensus top-15 recruiting class, while helping the Aztecs enjoy one of their finest seasons ever, which culminated in 31 wins, a Mountain West regular-season title and an NCAA Sweet 16 berth.
 He was also key in the development of Xavier Thames, who was a 2014 All-American, Mountain West Player of the Year and NBA draft pick.

-Last season, he coached SDSU to 27 victories, a second straight MW regular-season crown and an appearance in the third round of the NCAA tournament.
-Velasquez was also key in the Aztecs inking two four-star players for 2015-16.
+In 2014-15, he coached SDSU to 27 victories, a second straight MW regular-season crown and an appearance in the third round of the NCAA tournament.
+Velasquez was also key in the Aztecs inking two four-star players for 2015-16, which resulted in 28 wins, another MW title and an appearance in the semifinals of the NIT.
+Last season, Velasquez helped secure another four-star player and three Division I transfers, while bringing in a three- and a four-star player for the 2017-18 campaign.

 As San Diego State’s director of player development, Velasquez assisted the basketball coaching staff with video breakdown, film exchange, travel, community service and handled many of the day-to-day office duties.